UN Ratings: Switching Liquids & Solids (Part 3 of 3)

 In our last blog, Understanding UN Ratings, we showed you the specifics on how to properly read a UN Rating by breaking it down into every section.
 Now you know that they are not as hard to read as once previously thought.

-But what if you have a container that does not match your material, can you still use it?
-The answer is yes and we are going to tell you how you can!
+But what if you have a container that does not match your material?
+Can you still use it?
+Yes, you can, and we're going to tell you how!

 When deciding on if you can use a container that is not the perfect match there is one rule of thumb that you need to know.